yvesgurcan/gloria-client/README.md

     npm run network-info

 Entry point of the application is located at `./src/index.js`.
-This file must use the TypeScript extension `.js`.
+This file must use the JavaScript extension `.js`.
 However, other files imported in `index.js` can be either TypeScript files or JavaScript files with extension `.js`.

 ## Build/Deployment